Send the kids out to trick or treat with full bellies! Pumpkin Empanadas are a festive, filling Halloween dinner that are easy to make!

 Easy Pumpkin Empanadas

 Halloween dinners can be hard.
 The kids seem to be extra anxious to get in their costumes and head out trick-or-treating, so no one feels like eating a hearty meal.

-I’ve made these simple pumpkin empanadas the past couple of years on Halloween for my kids, I think it is our new tradition!
+I’ve made these simple pumpkin empanadas the past several years on Halloween for my kids, I think it is practically a tradition!
 They are super simple to throw together, not to mention a fun, EASY way to get them to eat something half-way decent before they go trick or treating and have a candy overload!

 - 1 lb ground beef

 - 1 packet taco seasoning

 - 2/3 c water

 - Approx. 2 cups of cheddar cheese shredded

 - 2 packages of 8 refrigerated biscuit dough I used Pillsbury Grands

 Preheat oven to 350 degrees.
 Line a cookie sheet with foil or spray with non-stick spray.